Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

 Although it may seem more natural to take the closure of $\Etproj$ in $\mathbb{P}^2(\C)$, the above definition allows us to avoid unnecessary singularities.

-The following proposition has been proved in \cite[Proposition 2.1 and Corollary~2.6]{DHRS20}, when $t$ is transcendental over $\Q(d_{i,j})$ and has been extended for a general $0<t<1$ in \cite[Proposition 1.9]{dreyfus2017differential}.
+The following proposition has been proved in~\cite[Proposition 2.1 and Corollary~2.6]{DHRS20}, when $t$ is transcendental over $\Q(d_{i,j})$ and has been extended for a general $0<t<1$ in~\cite[Proposition 1.9]{dreyfus2017differential}.

-\begin{prop} Let us fix $t\in (0,1)$ and assume that the model of the walk is not degenerate.
-The following facts are equivalent: \begin{enumerate} \item $\Etproj$ is an elliptic curve; \item The set of authorized directions $\mathcal{S}$ is not included in any half space with boundary passing through the origin. \end{enumerate} \end{prop}
+\begin{proposition} Let us fix $t\in (0,1)$ and assume that the model of the walk is not degenerate.
+The following facts are equivalent: \begin{enumerate} \item $\Etproj$ is an elliptic curve; \item The set of authorized directions $\mathcal{S}$ is not included in any half-space with boundary passing through the origin. \end{enumerate} \end{proposition}

 Let us now discuss the case where for $t\in (0,1)$ fixed, the model is not degenerate and $\Etproj$ is not an elliptic curve.
-By Proposition \ref{prop:singcases} and Proposition \ref{prop2}, this corresponds to nondegenerate models that belong to one of the following four families
+By Proposition~\ref{prop:singcases} and Proposition~\ref{prop2}, this corresponds to nondegenerate models that belong to one of the four families in Figure~\ref{4models}.

+Note that although the third configuration in~Figure~\ref{4models} is called nondegenerate, it leads to walks that never escape from $(0,0)$ and thus their generating function is trivial.

-The following lemma yields that Theorem \ref{thm1} is valid for the families of models in \eqref{eq1}.
+The following lemma yields that Theorem~\ref{thm1} is valid for the families of models in Figure~\ref{4models}.